Omar-AAyman/Online-Shopping/README.md

 # Online-Shopping
-The First responsive design using only HTML, CSS languages
+The First responsive design using native HTML, CSS languages